watem-sedem/watem-sedem/docs/input.rst

 Parcel trapping efficiency cropland
 ***********************************

-The parcel trapping efficiency is used to compute the upstream area for every raster pixel :math:`A` (see also :ref:`L-model <lmodel>`).
-The PTEF takes into account the land-use defined in the CN-WS parcels raster: as a function of the land-use, a pixel will contribute to the upstream area with a given percentage (100-PTEF).
-The parcel trapping efficiency for cropland is defined by the Parcel trapping efficiency cropland (%).
+The parcel trapping efficiency (PTEF) is used to compute the upstream area for every raster pixel :math:`A` (see also :ref:`L-model <lmodel>`).
+The PTEF takes into account the land-use defined in :ref:`the CN-WS parcels raster <prcmap>`: as a function of the land-use, a pixel will contribute to the upstream area with a given percentage (100-PTEF).
+The parcel trapping efficiency for cropland is defined by the Parcel trapping efficiency cropland (% as int e.g. 87).

 .. _parceltrappingpasture: